AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 ### Dynamic Media component {#dynamic-media-component}

 The Dynamic Media component is smart.
 Whether you add an image or a video, you have various options.
-The component supports image presets, image-based viewers such as image sets, spin sets, mixed media sets, and video.
+The component supports Image Presets, image-based viewers such as image sets, spin sets, mixed media sets, and video.
 In addition, the viewer is responsive - the size of the screen changes automatically based on-screen size.
 All viewers are HTML5 viewers.

 >[!NOTE]
 >